MP Estate Planning UK

 What common queries can trustees expect the helpline to help with?

-The team can advise on income tax on trust income, capital gains realised by the estate, completing tax returns, paying any tax due and how to notify details to the correct service.
-They can also point you to online forms and guidance.
+The team can advise on income tax on trust income (taxed at 45% on non-dividend income above the first £1,000 standard rate band, and 39.35% on dividends), capital gains realised by the estate or trust, completing the correct tax returns, paying any tax due and how to notify changes to the correct HMRC service.
+They can also direct you to the appropriate online forms and guidance pages on GOV.UK.

 Which helpline should I use for general self-assessment or tax return support?

-For self-assessment or help with personal tax returns, call the Self-Assessment Helpline on 0300 200 3310.
-This is the right place for submission queries, penalty explanations and payment arrangements.
+For Self Assessment or help with personal tax returns — including the deceased’s final return — call the Self-Assessment Helpline on 0300 200 3310.
+This is the right place for submission queries, penalty explanations and payment arrangement discussions.

 Who do I contact for sign‑in and online submission problems?

-For online services sign‑in, passwords or filing issues, ring the Online Services Helpdesk at 0300 200 3600.
-We suggest testing your details and having your Government Gateway credentials available.
+For online services sign‑in, password resets or filing issues, ring the Online Services Helpdesk at 0300 200 3600.
+We suggest testing your Government Gateway login details and having your credentials available before you call.

 Which number covers capital gains questions?

 For general capital gains questions, including disposals from estates or trusts, contact the Capital Gains Tax helpline on 0300 200 3300.
-They will explain how to report gains and any reliefs that may apply.
+They can explain how to report gains, applicable CGT rates (currently 24% on residential property and 20% on other assets for trusts), the reduced annual exempt amount for trusts (currently £1,500), and any reliefs — such as holdover relief — that may apply to transfers into or out of certain trusts.

 Who handles non‑resident income tax and capital gains enquiries?